ymju86/ymju86.github.io/_portfolio/Causal Inference.md

 #     alt: "placeholder image 3"
 ---

-# Analyzing Wage Determinants with Econometrics and Machine Learning
+# Analyzing Wage Determinants with Econometrics, Machine Learning and Causal Inference

 In this notebook, we will: